scalar-labs/scalardb/docs/storage-abstraction.md

 Note that a Mutate operation only accepts mutations for a single partition; otherwise, it throws an exception.

-And if you specify conditions in the specified mutations, the mutations execute only when all the conditions in the mutations match.
+And if you specify multiple conditions in a Mutate operation, the operation is executed only when all the conditions match.

 ## References